SenseiIssei/SF-Assistant/README.md

-# ShakesAutomation
+# SF Assistant — Shakes & Fidget bot (SF bot / S&F bot)

 [<img src="https://storage.ko-fi.com/cdn/kofi3.png?v=3" height="20" alt="Buy me a coffee">](https://ko-fi.com/senseiissei)

 An automation assistant for Shakes & Fidget that streamlines your daily routine with smart, safe defaults and a smooth, modern UI.

+## About

-ShakesAutomation focuses on doing the right thing, at the right time, with minimal fuss.
-It keeps primary activities mutually exclusive (so they don’t fight each other), lets you prioritize expedition rewards, and avoids using sandwatches/glasses unless you explicitly allow it.
+SF Assistant is a lightweight automation companion for Shakes & Fidget.
+It runs the right task at the right time, prioritizes expedition rewards the way you want, and avoids spending sandwatches/glasses unless you explicitly allow it.
+With event-driven updates, multi-account support, and a clean dark theme, it keeps your daily routine fast and fuss‑free across accounts.

+Also known as: SF bot, S&F bot, Shakes and Fidget bot, Shakes & Fidget bot, Shakes&Fidget bot.

 > Note: S&F has introduced rate limiting that impacts manual server-wide crawling.
-ShakesAutomation focuses on in-game automation and quality-of-life features rather than full-server crawls.
+SF Assistant focuses on in-game automation and quality-of-life features rather than full-server crawls.

+## Search keywords

+shakes and fidget bot, shakes & fidget bot, sf bot, s&f bot, shakes and fidget automation, shakes & fidget automation, sf automation, sf automation bot, s&f automation bot, shakes fidget bot

 ## Highlights